 This section will note that you aren’t responsible for what is on the websites of any of the links on your site and that the user should read that other page’s T&C’s.

 (The above isn’t a comprehensive list of everything that you should have in your T&C’s but these are some of the most common elements of a T&C’s statement.)

 Do I need separate terms for my products or services?

 So if you are selling on your blog or have an Etsy shop or sell services, etc, you might want to have separate T&C’s.
-Or you can consider creating one very broad T&C statement that will cover both your blog and your shop, to make sure that you are fully covered.
+Or you can consider creating one very broad T&C statement that will cover both your website and your shop, to make sure that you are fully covered.